Driven by

 THE PASSION

-Passion gives the power.
-Those who search for crystals often have to walk long distances, have to open the rock with hammer and chisel before they can retrieve the beautiful minerals from the crevice.
+The passion gives the power.
+Those who search for crystals often must walk long distances, must open the rock with hammer and chisel before they can recover the beautiful minerals from the crevice.
 Passion is the driving force behind this achievement.

 THE KNOWLEDGE

 Passion alone is not enough.
 The crystal seeker must be able to read the rock.
-He must know the signs that indicate a rift.
-This knowledge is often guarded by the radiators like the secret to success.
+He must know the signs that indicate a crevice.
+This knowledge is often guarded by the crystal seeker like the secret to success.

-The crystal seekers have developed special tools to search for and recover the crystals.
-The blasting stick to remove larger boulders; the dredger to carefully dig the material out of the crevice.
-The equipment also includes: hammer and chisel, mountain pick, magnifying glass and, above all, good shoes.
+To search for and recover the crystals, the crystal seeker has developed special tools.
+The blasting stick, to remove larger boulders; the dimple, to carefully pry the material out of the crevice.
+The equipment also includes hammer and chisel, mountain pick, magnifying glass and, above all, good footwear.

 THE HONOUR CODE

-The Code of Honour of the Swiss Association of Crystal Seeker, Mineral and Fossil Collectors (SVSMF) regulates blasting and obliges blasters to behave correctly in nature.
-A cleft must be left clean after it has been exploited.
-If a gap is occupied with tools, other crystal seekers must keep their hands off it.
+The Code of Honor of the Swiss Association of crystal seeker, Mineral and Fossil Collectors (SVSMF) regulates the crystal seeking and obliges crystal seeker to behave correctly in nature.
+A crevice must be left clean after its exploitation.
+If a crevice is occupied by tools, other crystal seekers must keep their hands off it.

 STRAHLSTOCK